Jan Vilímek

 Jan Vilímek (Johann Vilímek; 1 January 1860 – 15 April 1938) was a Czech illustrator and painter.

+Life

-Vilímek was born on 1 January 1860 in Žamberk, Bohemia.
-He created many portraits of famous personalities from Bohemia and other Slavonic nations.
-During the 1880s, these portraits were regularly published in magazines such as Humoristické Listy, Zlatá Praha and Světozor.
+Vilímek was born on 1 January 1860 in Žamberk, Bohemia, Austrian Empire.
+He created many portraits of famous personalities from Bohemia and other Slavic nations.
+During the 1880s, these portraits were regularly published in magazines such as Humoristické listy, Zlatá Praha and Světozor.
 In the 1890s, some of these illustrations were assembled into a book, České album.
 He died on 15 April 1938 in Vienna.